 8 Summary of the methods used to develop this guideline

-The reviews, commissioned reports and economic modelling report include full details of the methods used to select the evidence (including search strategies), assess its quality and summarise it.
+The reviews, primary research, commissioned reports and economic modelling report include full details of the methods used to select the evidence (including search strategies), assess its quality and summarise it.

-The minutes of the Public Health Advisory Committee (PHAC) meetings provide further detail about the Committee's interpretation of the evidence and development of the recommendations.
+The minutes of the Public Health Advisory Committee (PHAC) meetings give further detail about the Committee's interpretation of the evidence and development of the recommendations.